 Two stories were more interesting.
 The first is true, and the second sounds true, but I did not witness it first hand.

 In the early days, a doctor was assigned to the Peace Corps office in Rabat, to take care of the volunteers.
-Given that one had to be a young and healthy to get into the Peace Corps, the Peace Corps doctors had plenty of time on their hands.
+Given that one had to be young and healthy to get into the Peace Corps, the Peace Corps doctors had plenty of time on their hands.
 By Morocco XII, the role of the doctor was replaced by a nurse.
 I knew the last doctor, who became a good friend, and developed an affection for the first nurse, an older woman, retired from the military, whose gruffness often obscured her kindness and generosity.

 One early doctor was a would-be poet and avid surfer, reputed to be difficult to get in touch with on short notice.
 A volunteer serving in Nador became seriously ill and could not reach Rabat.
 She had met a Jewish doctor in Oujda at some point, and called him in desperation.
 He told her not to worry, just go to the airport and wait.
 Within an hour or so he arrived in his private plane, and whisked her back to Oujda, where she recuperated in his clinic until she regained her health.
 I don’t think he ever charged for his services.

 One day the local police circulated throughout Fes rounding up volunteers.
 They knocked on apartments, went to volunteers’ work places, and even found volunteers in cafes.
 Needless to say, this was at first a cause of consternation, but the police made it clear that there was no law problem, but rather that they were delivering invitations to an official dinner, thrown by the local government for David Rockefeller, the banker.
-Rockefeller had a life long interest in Morocco, and was a friend of the King.
+Rockefeller had a lifelong interest in Morocco, and was a friend of the King.
 Tired of official receptions and eager to know more about the work of the Peace Corps, which he admired, he had asked that some volunteers be invited so that he could meet and talk with them.

 So the police found as many as they could and that night they dined with some high ranking officials and Rockefeller.
 At the dinner, Rockefeller told a story about meeting Hassan II a few days earlier.
 As is customary, Rockefeller brought a gift, a very fine telescopic sight for a hunting rifle.
-The King accepted it with thanks, and told Rockefeller that he has a little something for him.
+The King accepted it with thanks, and told Rockefeller that he had a little something for him.
 He led Rockefeller through a palace doorway into a room piled high with fine Moroccan rugs.
 They continued through another door into a room filled with fine pottery, and then into a third room stuffed with brass trays and kettles.
 Rockefeller commented at the dinner that he went away embarrassed by the King’s largesse.

-It reminds me of refrain from Georges Brassens’s song, Marinette: “Avec ma p’tit’ chanson, j’avais l’air d’un con…”.
+It reminds me of a refrain from Georges Brassens’s song, Marinette: “Avec ma p’tit’ chanson, j’avais l’air d’un con…”.

 David Rockefeller had a long history with Morocco, and played a key role in some important diplomacy when the Shah of Iran was forced into exile.
 One of Rockefeller’s Moroccan pleasures was visiting Fes and shopping there.